-Tech-spaces included new broadcast suites, control room, podcast and webcasting, digital media editing in conjunction with surround audio mixing, and a social media lab with real-time analytics monitoring, which can also act as a teaching space and web conferencing space, hosting unified communications/web-conferencing and streaming applications on a large video-wall alongside the real time analytics and social media influencing content.
+Also included is a Social Media Lab with real-time analytics monitoring, which can also act as a teaching space and web conferencing space, hosting unified communications/web-conferencing and streaming applications on a large video-wall alongside the real time analytics and social media influencing content.
 Finally, in the Immersive Media Lab, Virtual Reality and Augmented Reality share space with collaborative games development.
-Common-area upgrades included the replacement of existing lobby signage, as well as a new wall-sized interactive display system to showcase significant alumni and donors.
+Common-area upgrades included the replacement of existing lobby signage, as well as a new feature-wall interactive display system to showcase significant alumni and donors.

-Locating the broadcast studio adjacent to the building’s main lobby allowed for great visibility, but presented a challenge for appropriate acoustical separation.
-Floor-to-ceiling noise isolating windows provide visibility with quiet, yet acoustical modeling indicated they would create too much reverberation inside the studio.
-So, we also specified flexible acoustic curtains that can be drawn to solve the room acoustics when needed, or pulled aside for clear views into the production space.
-Likewise, adding a podcast studio and broadcast rooms required similar sound isolation and room acoustics, with critical attention given to reducing noise from the HVAC systems resulting in low background noise.
+Locating the broadcast studio adjacent to the building’s main lobby allowed for great visibility, but it presented a challenge for appropriate acoustical separation.
+Floor-to-ceiling noise-isolating windows were specified to provide visibility with quiet, yet acoustical modeling indicated they would create too much reverberation inside the studio.
+So, we also specified flexible acoustic curtains that can be drawn to solve for room acoustics when needed, or pulled aside for clear views into the production space.
+Likewise, other spaces required similar sound isolation and room acoustics.
+Finally, all spaces required critical attention to reducing noise from the HVAC systems to yield low background noise.

 Delivering flexible high-tech spaces on a low-tech budget can be a project killer.
-ABD’s audio-video designers helped UO develop a concept budget for the spaces, and used that as the design-guide.
-ABD provided a strong physical infrastructure design to support the current and future audio and video needs.
-The AV infrastructure can support: flexible ad-hoc cabling, connectivity, cable routing, and more importantly—attachment points for VR lighthouses, tethers, antennae, sensors and even robotic cameras.
-Meanwhile, it allows for the rapid pace of change and replacement in VR/AR and social media environments.
+ABD’s audiovisual designers helped UO develop a concept budget for the spaces and used that as the design-guide.
+ABD provided a strong physical infrastructure design to support current and future audio and video needs.
+The AV infrastructure can support flexible ad-hoc cabling, connectivity, cable routing, and—more importantly—attachment points for virtual-reality lighthouses, tethers, antennae, sensors, and even robotic cameras.
+Meanwhile, the AV infrastructure also allows for the rapid pace of change and replacement in virtual reality, augmented reality, and social media environments.
 The AV infrastructure also supports the interconnectivity of multiple spaces for adaptable use in traditional broadcast as well as new media research and applications.

 ABD worked within the university budget to design lower-cost options for high-impact items like the interactive video wall.
 The current hardware can be easily improved, replaced, and upgraded on the new infrastructure without structural or building modifications.
-The robust cabling plan relies on CAT6A/FUTP for video, audio, controls, and streaming.
-Unshielded twisted pair (UTP) and high capacity fiber optics are used to tie-in all the studio and workshop spaces in the Experience Hub, and connect to existing campus networks.
+The robust cabling plan ties in all the studio and workshop spaces in the Experience Hub and connects to existing campus networks.